emmagraham/STAT540-UBC.github.io/syllabus.md

 ### Evaluation

 **Homework**: two assignments worth 20 points each.
-Homework #1 due Thurs Feb 26.
+Homework #1 due Mon March 2.
 Homework #2 due Fri March 27.
-Instructions for how to submit your work will be posted when homework is assigned (see calendar below).
+Instructions for how to submit your work are posted in the Assignment tab (see calendar below).

 **Peer review**: you will be reviewing, commenting on, and marking other students’ assignments.
 This is a mandatory part of the course and you will be marked on your peer reviews (5 points for each HW, i.e., 10% of overall course mark).
-Additional guidelines will be given when homework is assigned (see calendar below)
+Additional guidelines will be given when homework is assigned.

 **Group project**: groups formed and projects conceived during January/February (see calendar below).
 Primary deliverable is a poster, presented in last class meeting (Wed April 8).
 Each student also produces a short report.
 40 points.
 More information will be posted shortly.